dmbarbour/glas/docs/GlasObject.md

             ...
             standard glob impl will max at 63 data bits.

 This compactly encodes symbols, numbers, composite variants, radix trees, etc. without spending bytes on expensive structure.
-Common stems can optionally share bytes via External PBC encoding, though this is only worthwhile for large, common stems.
-In practice, most stems will be relatively short.
+It is feasible to share stem bits within a glob via External PBC encoding, potentially useful for compressing large, common stems.
+In practice, most stems should be short.

 *Aside:* The H0 Stem header (0x58 - 0101 1000) doesn't encode any stem bits, and is followed by a child node.
 This represents the no-op for Glas Object.

 ### Lists

-Lists are a simple data structure formed from a right-spine of pairs terminating in unit (leaf).
+Lists are a simple data structure formed from a right-spine of pairs (branch nodes), terminating in unit value (a leaf node).

                  /\     type List = (Value * List) | ()
                 a /\